nvdla/doc/doc/contents.rst

 * :doc:`updates` -- a list of updates to the NVDLA repository

 * :doc:`license` -- the license under which NVDLA hardware is released.

+* :doc:`contributing` -- some guidelines for contributing changes.

 * This project adheres to the :doc:`conduct`; by participating, you are expected to uphold this code.